Inedo/inedo-docs/Content/installation/upgrading.md

 ---
-title: "Upgrading your Inedo Product"
+title: "When to Upgrade your Inedo Product"
 order: 9
 ---
 ProGet, BuildMaster, and Otter will never automatically update themselves.
 You are in complete control of when and how often you upgrade, and you can just as easily downgrade if needed.
 This lets you eliminate the "surprise" from unwanted new features and drastically reduce the impact of changes or bugs (regressions).